Arayavalokitesvaro/tom-steer/README.md

 4. Primary goal: get average SAE activations for all layers;
 5. Secondary goal: get performance on these dataset

 **Note**: If `gemma-2-2b` caused not enough CUDA memory, tell HYC and just proceed with the other two models.
+Create your own branches for modification and use pull requests.

 ### For HYC
 1. Write code for steering and benchmarking (ToMBench, Kosinski, ToMi, etc)